dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 ### Invoke asynchronous JavaScript

-Asynchronous JavaScript methods can be invoked with the `EvaluateJavaScriptAsync` and `InvokeJavaScriptAsync` methods.
-In the following example the `InvokeJavaScriptAsync` method is used to demonstrate invoking JavaScript that's embedded in an app's web content.
+Asynchronous JavaScript methods can be invoked with the <xref:Microsoft.Maui.Controls.HybridWebView.EvaluateJavaScriptAsync%2A> and <xref:Microsoft.Maui.Controls.HybridWebView.InvokeJavaScriptAsync%2A> methods.
+In the following example the <xref:Microsoft.Maui.Controls.HybridWebView.InvokeJavaScriptAsync%2A> method is used to demonstrate invoking JavaScript that's embedded in an app's web content.
 For example, a Javascript method that asynchronously retrieves data could be defined in your web content:

 ```javascript
 async function EvaluateMeWithParamsAndAsyncReturn(s1, s2) {